Miletus: Byzantine period

 During the Byzantine age the see of Miletus was raised to an archbishopric and later a metropolitan bishopric.
 The small Byzantine castle called Palation located on the hill beside the city, was built at this time.
 Miletus was headed by a curator.
+In 1369, the archbishopric of Miletus, along with the one of Antioch on the Meander, were assumed by Stauropolis due to their decline, as a result of the threat posed by the Anatolian Beyliks.
+Miletus was conquered by the Turks in the late 13th century, but was briefly reconquered by the Byzantines in 1294/5 during the Meander campaigns of Alexios Philanthropenos.